jsaur92/godot-retiler/README.md

 Set `TileSet` to the TileSet of your choice, then set `Texture` to your texture of an exported tilemap.

-`Save to Path` represents the directory your TileMapLayer will be saved in. `File Name` represents the name of the file and Node that your TileMapLayer will be.
+`Save to Path` represents the directory your TileMapLayer will be saved in. `File Name` represents the name of the file and Node that your TileMapLayer will be saved to.

 Click the `Generate TileMapLayer` button to generate your TileMapLayer.